 Comfortdelgro Driving Centre (Ubi)

 Comfortdelgo Driving Centre is more centrally located than the rest of the centres if you are living in the East.
-The instructors at Comfortdelgro seem to be a mixed bunch, some reviews say that instructors are very helpful, while some students report instructors being impatient and just whiling time away.
+The instructors at Comfortdelgro seem to be a mixed bunch, some reviews say that instructors are very helpful, while there have been some accounts of instructors being impatient and just whiling the time away.

-The course structure seems to be more conservative as they have put in place an induction programme and an internal evaluation to ensure that you have some knowledge before you proceed to the tests.
+The course structure seems to be more conservative as they have put in place an induction programme and internal evaluation to ensure that you have some knowledge before you proceed with the tests.